 Mist your seed trays with a small watering can, spray bottle or mister at least once a day.
 It’s very important to keep your seeds moist but not soaking wet until they germinate.
 Once germinated spray once or twice a day to keep the soil watered and moist.

 Once your microgreens have grown a few inches high and have developed their first set of true leaves, you can start harvesting them.
-Use sharp scissors to cut the stems directly above the soil.
-Rinse as needed and use in your favourite dishes.
+Use sharp pair of scissors to cut the stems directly above the soil.
+Rinse and use in your favourite dishes.

 Continue to sow new seed trays weekly to ensure you have continuous crops.
-You can either keep sowing your favourite seeds or experiment with alternatives to see which options work best for you.
+You can either keep sowing your favourite seeds or experiment with alternatives to keep things interesting and avoid culinary boredom!